GRP-777/Data_Analysis-Jalisco-Lista_nominal-Indice_percepcion_delictiva/README.md

 Assessing synthesis, clarity, and organization of ideas, as well as understanding of the Mexican political and security system and the formulation of evidence-based conclusions.

+### Contents:

+- Data Files: Includes the Jalisco voter registry data and perceived crime index.
+- Scripts: Contains the Python code used for data extraction, analysis, and map visualization.
+- Visualizations: Displays the generated maps showcasing the percentage of young voters and the top 5 municipalities.
+- Feel free to explore, contribute, or utilize the provided resources for your own analysis purposes.

 The code and data files included in this repository enable replication of the analysis and serve as a resource for further exploration or refinement of the presented visualizations.

-### Contents:

-Data Files: Includes the Jalisco voter registry data and perceived crime index.
-Scripts: Contains the Python code used for data extraction, analysis, and map visualization.
-Visualizations: Displays the generated maps showcasing the percentage of young voters and the top 5 municipalities.
-Feel free to explore, contribute, or utilize the provided resources for your own analysis purposes.